 Also in 2009, we introduced a CSR Self- Assessment System that helps suppliers implement a “plan, do, check, act” (PDCA) cycle by themselves.
 The system was initially rolled out in Japan and has since been gradually extended to other countries.
 Company activities that require improvement are identified by these assessments, with the results fed back to the suppliers together with advice and support on ways to meet society’s needs and expectations.
 The CSR Self-Assessment System has been used by local suppliers in China since 2010, and was introduced to Thailand in 2013.

-*1 "Conflict Minerals Issue" is the issue that the minerals mining or trading finances armed groups and fosters conflicts, or closely related to human rights abuses, labor issues or environmental destruction, etc. The Dodd- Frank Wall Street Reform and Consumer Protection Act enacted in July of 2010 requires specified companies to report the use of conflict minerals; tin, tantalum, tungsten, and gold and any other minerals determined by the U.S. Department of State, which are originated in the Democratic Republic of the Congo and/or an adjoining country.
+* The “Conflict Minerals Issue” is a issue in which the profits from minerals mined or traded finance armed groups and foster conflicts, and often involves human rights abuses, labor issues and environmental destruction, etc. The Dodd- Frank Wall Street Reform and Consumer Protection Act, enacted in July 2010, requires specified companies to report the use of conflict minerals—tin, tantalum, tungsten, and gold—and any other minerals determined by the U.S. Department of State which originated in the Democratic Republic of Congo and/or an adjoining country.